Information and discussion on all aspects of British photographic history

 Added by Michael Pritchard on January 25, 2015 at 7:53 — No Comments

 Michael Portillo in his BBC Great Railway Journeys programme on Monday, 26 January, takes a look at John Dillwyn Llewelyn, a founder member of the Photographic Society in 1853, and an early Calotypist, with RPS Director-General Michael Pritchard.
-The two Michaels discuss JDL's work as a photographer and take a…Continue
+The two Michaels discuss JDL's work as a photographer and take a look…Continue

 Added by Michael Pritchard on January 25, 2015 at 7:30 — No Comments

 We are pleased to announce a new research seminar on all aspects of photography, co-hosted by the History of Art Department and the Bodleian Library.
-The Bodleian’s recent acquisition of papers by William Henry Fox Talbot is simply the latest addition to Oxford’s rich and varied collections of photographic material.…Continue
+The Bodleian’s recent acquisition of papers by William Henry Fox Talbot is simply the latest addition to Oxford’s rich and varied collections of photographic material.
+Like…Continue

 Added by Mirjam Brusius on January 22, 2015 at 16:00 — No Comments

 The Metropolitan Museum of Art, one of the world’s finest museums, seeks an Assistant/Associate Curator who will be a full-time member of the curatorial team of the Department of Photographs, whose principal focus will be nineteenth-century French and English photography and the active building of the department’s…Continue

 Added by Michael Pritchard on January 18, 2015 at 16:30 — No Comments

 A collaboration between London College of Communication, LCC Green Week 2015, the UAL Photography and the Archive Research Centre (PARC) and the Museum of British Folklore, Figures of Folk explores ongoing traditions through a series of large format photographs by Graham Goldwater, of objects…Continue

 Added by val williams on January 15, 2015 at 21:00 — No Comments